 How to give your kids pocket money?

-If you decide to pay your kids pocket money for doing household tasks, GoHenry is packed with useful features to help you and your kids keep track of their money.
-You can make one-off payments or set up regular pocket money transfers to your child's card.
+If you decide to pay your kids pocket money for doing household tasks, the GoHenry app is packed with useful features to help you and your kids keep track of their money.
+You can make one-off payments or set up regular pocket money transfers to your child's debit card.
 You can also set up saving goals and spending limits from your parent account and set paid tasks for your children to complete.
 They can then use their personalised GoHenry prepaid debit card to make payments online, in shops and withdraw money at ATMs.
 They get rewarded for tasks while learning about budgeting, saving, and responsible spending.
 It's a win-win.